Muhao-Chen/muhao-chen.github.io/_pages/resources.md

 ### Tensegrity System Fluid Structure Interaction (TsgFSI)

 TsgFSI allows one to 1).
 Conduct study of nonlinear tensegrity dynamics in fluids.
 2).
 Ideal, in-incompressible, nonviscous flow on the structure surface.
 3).
-Structure with skin in fluids.
+Dynamics of structure with skin in fluids.
 Some demos are shown below.

 <!--<figure><img src="{{ site.url }}/images/rffi/tsgrbd.png" width="200"/></figure>-->